lbnl-science-it/Training-Lawrencium-101-Feb2021/Training-Lawrencium-101-Feb2021.md

 - Help the scientists solve various problems  that positively impact the world.
 - Lawrencium is a LBNL Condo Cluster Computing program
   - Significant investment from LBNL
-  - Individual PIs purchase nodes and storage
+  - Individual PIs purchasing nodes and storage
   - Computational cycles are shared among all lawrencium users